 What is Measles (Rubeola)?

-Other occasional illnesses that may develop along with measles are croup, bronchiolitis and pneumonia.
-Persons who have had measles infection usually will acquire long-lasting immunity.7
+Illnesses that may also develop along with measles are ear infections, diarrhea, croup, bronchiolitis and pneumonia.

 « Return to Vaccines & Diseases Table of Contents